Navid200/xDrip/docs/Updates.md

 ![](./images/auto_update.png)
 You need to choose alpha in order for the nightly option to become visible.
 To use the auto update check, enable Automatic update check.
 You may need to restart.
-Now, you will be notified when there is a new release in your selected channel.
+Now, you will be notified when there is a new release in your selected channel. **Currently, this capability is not working for the Beta and Stable channels.**

 Even if you don't want to use the automatic update check feature, you should choose the update channel you prefer.
-When you tap on the top right menu button on the main screen and tap on "Check for updated version", xDrip checks your selected channel only.
+When you tap on the top right menu button on the main screen and tap on "Check for updated version", xDrip checks your selected channel only. **Currently, this does not work for the Beta and Stable channels.**